evoila/osb-docs/service-docs/pages/osb-kafka.md

 For the sake of simplicity, only topic 1 and 2 are looked at.
 Each topic consists of 3 partitions with 1 replication each (6 partitions per topic in total).
 Since the partitions of topic 1 (grey, "M"=master, "R"=replica) are spread across 2 brokers (broker A and broker B), each one stores 3 partitions.
 The partitions of topic 2 (light blue) are spread among 3 brokers, therefore each one stores 2 partitions.
 Master and replica partitions are distributed as evenly as possible.
 The consumer group G1 consists of 4 consumers.
 In case of no further configuration, each consumer of the group reads from a different partition, which means that the fourth consumer does not access any partition.

-?so korrekt?
-?patrick nochmal fragen wegen anzahl der topics per broker (einfach ne einstellung oder warum ist die verteilung so, wie sie ist?)
-?warum hatten manche topics roten rand?
+?warum hatten manche topics roten rand? weg

 Further information about Kafka Clusters can be found [here](https://kafka.apache.org/documentation/).